mombadi/Ombadi-et-al.-2020-Evaluation-of-methods-for-causal-discovery-in-hydrometerorlogical-systems-/Synthetic-Data-_-Hydrologic-Bucket-Model/README.md

 # Synthetic-Data-_-Hydrologic-Bucket-Model
 This dataset is a synthetic data generated from a hydrologic bucket model for the purpose of evaluation and comparison of causal discovery algorithms.
 The data include four variables: rainfall (R), soil moisture (S), interflow (I) and runoff (Q).

-The analysis using this data is provided in the article "Evaluation of methods for causal discovery in hydrometeorological systems".
+The analysis using this data is provided in the article:
+Ombadi, M., Nguyen, P., Sorooshian, S., & Hsu, K. L. (2020).
+Evaluation of methods for causal discovery in hydrometeorological systems.
+Water Resources Research, 56(7), e2020WR027251. https://doi.org/10.1029/2020WR027251

 There are three types of data matrices: